Boone, North Carolina: Development

-Industrial, commercial, and residential development in the town of Boone is a controversial issue due to its location in the mountains of Appalachia.
+Industrial, commercial, and residential development in Boone is controversial due to its location in the mountains of Appalachia.
 On October 16, 2009, the town council accepted the "Boone 2030 Land Use Plan."
-While the document itself is not in any way actual law, it is used by the town council, board of adjustment, and other committees to guide decision making as to what types of development are appropriate.
+The document is not in any way law, but is used by the town council, board of adjustment, and other committees to guide decision-making as to what types of development are appropriate.

 In 2009, the North Carolina Department of Transportation began widening 1.1 miles of U.S. 421 (King Street) to a 4-to-6-lane divided highway with a raised concrete median from U.S. 321 (Hardin Street) to east of N.C.
 194 (Jefferson Road), including a new entrance and exit to the new Watauga High School, at a cost of $16.2 million.
-The widening has displaced 25 businesses and 63 residences east of historic downtown King Street.
-The project was slated to be completed by December 31, 2011, but construction continued into the spring of 2012.
+The widening has displaced 25 businesses and 63 residences east of King Street.
+The project was slated to be completed by December 31, 2011, but construction continued into 2012.

 Sports

-Boone is home to the Appalachian State Mountaineers which field varsity teams in 17 sports, 7 for men and 10 for women.
+Boone is home to the Appalachian State Mountaineers, which field varsity teams in 17 sports, 7 for men and 10 for women.
 Appalachian State's football program has been successful with the Mountaineers winning three straight national championships in 2005, 2006, and 2007, the only team in North Carolina, public or private, to win an NCAA national championship in football.

 Aside from college sports, Boone also has local baseball and soccer teams.
-The Boone Bigfoots were formed in 2021 and now compete in the Coastal Plain League, a wood-bat collegiate summer baseball league.
+The Boone Bigfoots were formed in 2021 and compete in the Coastal Plain League, a wood-bat collegiate summer baseball league.
 The Bigfoots play their home games at Beaver Field at Jim and Bettie Smith Stadium.
-Boone's entry in the National Premier Soccer League is Appalachian FC which began play in March 2021 and play home games at ASU Soccer Stadium in the Ted Mackorell Soccer Complex.
+Boone's entry in the National Premier Soccer League is Appalachian FC, which plays home games at ASU Soccer Stadium in the Ted Mackorell Soccer Complex.